f0rmiga/quarks-operator/deploy/helm/cf-operator/README.md

 helm install cf-operator quarks/cf-operator
 ```

-The operator will watch for BOSH deployments in separate namespaces (default: one namespace named 'staging'), not the one it has been deployed to.
+The operator will watch for BOSH deployments in separate namespaces (default: one namespace named 'kubecf'), not the one it has been deployed to.

 ### Using multiple operators